frederic-perez/AmE-dictionary/data/dictionary.md

 __righteous__ _adj_ :two::mega: /ˈraɪ tʃəs/ __1__ Morally upright; without guilt or sin: _a righteous parishioner._ __2__ In accordance with virtue or morality: _a righteous judgment._ _Syn_ moral __3__ _slang_ Absolutely genuine or wonderful: _some righteous playing by a jazz great._
 __rightful__ _adj_ _Edward III announced himself the rightful King of France._
 __rightfully__ _adv_ _Rightfully so._ :es: con razón
-__rigmarole__ _n_ :five: __1__ Confused or meaningless talk.
+__rigmarole__ _n_ :six: __1__ Confused or meaningless talk.
 Confused, rambling, or incoherent discourse; nonsense. _Syn_twaddle, story, saga, trash, jargon, yarn, gibberish, spiel _When I asked why he missed the meeting, he gave me some rigmarole about the train being late._ __2__ A complex and sometimes ritualistic procedure. _Rigmarole controls._
 __rigor__ _n_ :two::hammer:
 __rigorous__ _adj_ :dart:
 __rigors__ _n_
-__rile__ _v_ :five: (riles, riled, rile up) Make (someone) annoyed or irritated. _A tactic often intended to rile pitchers._ _Of all the things to get riled up about right now, Cam Newton’s touchdown dance ought to be at the bottom of the list._ :es: sacar de quicio
+__rile__ _v_ :six: (riles, riled, rile up) Make (someone) annoyed or irritated. _A tactic often intended to rile pitchers._ _Of all the things to get riled up about right now, Cam Newton’s touchdown dance ought to be at the bottom of the list._ :es: sacar de quicio
 __rim__ _n_ _Utah missed shots at the rim and turned the ball over 18 times._
 __rimless__ _adj_ _Rimless glasses._
 __rind__ _n_ :two::hammer: _The color of rind._